• Skip to primary navigation

 Using a 3" biscuit cutter, cut out the biscuit shape by pressing straight down.
 Do not twist the cutter (the edges will seal and will prevent them from rising).
 Brush the tops with egg wash.

 After brushing on the egg wash, let the biscuits hang in the fridge for 5-8 minutes to chill them.
-Place in the prepared pan and bake for 12-15 minutes until golden brown on top.
+Next, place them in the prepared pan and bake for 12-15 minutes until golden brown on top.

 Variations